microchip-pic-avr-examples/pic16f18076-intro-to-sleep-mplab-mcc/README.md

 ![Atmel Power Debugger Connections](images/power_debug.png)

-and in the case of the ADCC/Peripheral interrupt example, connect the potentiometer to the power suppley (but before the ammeter)  to isolate the microcontroller's power consumption from the potentiometer's.
+In the case of the ADCC/Peripheral interrupt example, connect the potentiometer to the power supply (but before the ammeter) to isolate the microcontroller's power consumption from the potentiometer's.

 Note: For more details on how to use power debugger please see the Atmel Power Debugger User Guide on the [product page](https://www.microchip.com/en-us/development-tool/ATPOWERDEBUGGER?utm_source=GitHub&utm_medium=TextLink&utm_campaign=MCU8_MMTCha_pic16f18076&utm_content=intro-to-sleep-pic16f18076&utm_bu=MCU08).
-Alternatively a sufficient multimeter that can measure down to nanoamps and a seperate power supply may be used to measure current at this stage.
+Alternatively a precision multimeter that can measure down to nanoamps and a separate power supply may be used to measure current at this stage.

 ## Operation